muety/wakapi/README.md

 See the related [WakaTime FAQ section](https://wakatime.com/faq#data-collected) for details.

-If you host Wakapi yourself, you have control over all your data.
+If you host Wakana yourself, you have control over all your data.
 However, if you use our webservice and are concerned about privacy, you can also [exclude or obfuscate](https://wakatime.com/faq#exclude-paths) certain file- or project names.